A step-by-step guide of what your treatment will entail

 Depending on the patient's age and health diagnoses, treatment will be different between patients.
 Most sessions begin by the music therapist engaging in conversation with the patient.
 Asking how their day is going, how they are feeling, and so on.
 This helps the patient ease into the session.

-After talking to the patient for a little, the music therapist may start with a song to indicate that the treatment is starting.
+After talking to the patient, the music therapist may begin with a song to indicate that the treatment is starting.
 This is a popular technique in group sessions or people over the age of 60.
 Once the opening song is done, the music therapist may hand out some musical instruments.
 While instruments are not always used by patients, they may help the individual feel more engaged.

 In sessions where people are focused on movement, the music therapist may encourage the patient(s) to stand up and dance, tap their toes, or clap their hands.
-Whether the session is focusing on movement, language, or behavior - music engages all parts of the brain which means the patient may use several areas of the brain all at once.
+Whether the session is focusing on movement, language, or behavior - music engages all parts of the brain.
+This means the patient may use several areas of the brain at once.

 While music therapy is certainly centered around music, a lot can be discovered about a patient during a session.
 For example, talking to a patient before treatment can help give insight into how a patient is truly feeling.
 The music therapist is always assessing during treatment.